My interest in psychology did not begin with textbooks.

 Framing matters.

-When It Crystalised
+When It Crystallised

 What struck me most was not the medical debate, but the psychological uniformity.
 How quickly dissent became taboo.
 How readily judgement was deferred to institutions.
 How moral certainty replaced curiosity.

-I watched fear reorganise behaviour almost overnight.
+Fear reorganised behaviour almost overnight.
 Families fractured.
 Friendships cooled.
 Communities split — not along lines of care, but along lines of compliance and identity.

 The critical divide wasn’t caution versus scepticism.